Stories About Making Money (1)

 According to him, this client took a bet on oil based on his recommendation.
 He staked all he has at that time, buying future contracts that oil would rise.
 Oil price rose just as my friend predicated and his client made a tidy sum on paper.
 When the oil price rose to a high, he advised this client to take the profit.
 Guess what?
 His client âignoredâ him, he used the paper profit to margin buy even more future contracts.
 When oil price rose to another high, my friend again told him to close all contracts and cashed in the profit.
 Again, his client did not listen.
 My friend watched in awe, in trepidation and in worry about how this client traded and the faith he had in oil.
 By the time when the client did close all the contracts, he made a good 8-figures sum in his account.

-During a follow-up session, my friend asked this client why he did not cash out in both instances when he gave the advice, the client simply has this to say ~ he has nothing to lose, the slightly over 100K RMB he has would not be able to provide give the lifestyle he wanted.
-And he could still work and made the money back in the future if he lost all the money.
+During a follow-up session, my friend asked this client why he did not cash out in both instances when he gave the advice, the client simply has this to say ~ he has nothing to lose, the slightly over 100K RMB he has would not be able to give him the lifestyle he wanted.
+And he explained that as he was still young, he could still work and made the money back in the future even if he lost all the money.

 2. Taxi Uncle